tushar-sharma/tushar-sharma.github.io/_posts/2013-03-28-binary-semaphore.md

 thumb: /img/code.png
 ---

-Implemented binary semaphore in Minix 3.
-Minix 3 is a micro-kernel operating system.
+<p>Implemented binary semaphore in Minix 3.
+Minix 3 is a micro-kernel operating system.</p>

 Most of the process pass information among themselves using application IPC.
 This often result in race condition.
-To prevent it and provide synchronization, semaphores, first proposed by Dikstras, is used.
+To prevent it and provide synchronization, semaphores, first proposed by Dikstras, is used.<!-- truncate_here -->

-[details][details] &mdash; [code][code]<!-- truncate_here -->
 - - -

 [code][code]